 Let some things slide

 You’ll drive yourself mad if you don’t and you have to decide where you draw the line.
 But try to relax.
 For example, I’m a firm believer that young kids should not watch movies, but you know what?
-A 14 hour long haul tacked on to another 6 hour flight and I quickly changed my mind about letting the older one watch a movie.
+A 14-hour long haul tacked on to another 6-hour flight and I quickly changed my mind about letting the older one watch a movie.
 I didn’t let her watch unlimited.
-Just a couple movies, and it was fine.
+Just a couple of movies and it was fine.
 We also ate more junk food in 5 weeks than we usually eat in an entire year… and you know what?
 This was also fine.
-We came home and the kids were shoving raw kale and fresh fruit down their mouths like they might never get to eat it again in their lives.
+We came home and the kids were shoving raw kale and fresh fruit down their mouths as they might never get to eat it again in their lives.
 They haven’t asked for a single sugary food or a movie since we’ve been back.

 Expect crying, embrace it

 My three year old had the most epic temper tantrum in a huge line at the USA customs.
 All eyes were on me.
 But humanity prevailed!
 A security guard whisked us through to the front of the line and the border police gave the kids chocolates.
 She threw the tantrum because she was so tired that she couldn’t fall asleep.
 But, after she cried, she fell asleep peacefully for 8 hours, all while being traipsed around the airport and plane take-offs.
 She just needed to get it out of her system so that she could fall asleep.
 When she woke up, she was cheerful again.
 Don’t worry if people ‘tsk tsk’ and shake their heads at you, imagine how ‘cool‘ they would be if they were in your shoes.
 Most people will understand.